School Air Quality: 10 Signs You’re Teaching in a Sick School Building

 Getty Images

 Mice are common pests in many schools and classrooms.
-From full storage closets where they can hide and burrow to cabinets full of snacks, mice can make a pretty good life for themselves in a school building.
+From full storage closets, where they can hide and burrow, to cabinets full of snacks, mice can make a pretty good life for themselves in a school building.
 And as gross as it sounds, this means particles of their droppings, saliva, and fur can be in the air, waiting to cause problems.
 According to the EPA, rodents can spread more than 35 separate diseases.
 This can happen by direct contact with the animal or by coming into contact with their urine, feces, or saliva.
-While getting vermin out of the building is not an air quality issue, it’s important to make sure the air we breathe at school is clean and well filtered.
+While getting vermin out of the building is not an air quality issue, their droppings and dander can release particulates into the air.

 Sign #7: Headaches on Schedule